(This post was originally published March 28, 2013 but has been updated with new photos, tweaked recipe, and instructions.)

 - In a large bowl or stand mixer, whisk together cake mix, flour, sugar, and salt.

-- Once incorporated, add in the vegetable oil, vanilla, water, sour cream, and egg whites one at a time until combined (1 1/2 to 2 minutes).
+Once incorporated, add in the vanilla, water, sour cream, and egg whites one at a time until combined.

-- Place cupcake liners into cupcake tine and scoop batter 3/4 full into each.
+Place cupcake liners into cupcake tin and scoop 3 tablespoons of batter into each baking cup.

 - Bake for 18-20 minutes or until toothpick or fork come out clean.

 Adapted from: Recipe Girl